intel/he-toolkit/kit/README.md

 ## Global Options

-`-h, --help`: Shows the help message.
+`-h, --help`: shows the help message.
-`--version`: Displays Intel HE toolkit version.
+`--version`: displays Intel HE toolkit version.
+`--debug`: enables debug mode.
+Currently only prints a backtrace of error raised.
-`--config CONFIG`:  use a non-default configuration file instead
+`--config CONFIG`: use a non-default configuration file instead of default path.

 ## Commands
 The option `-h` can be used to get details about the arguments and usage of